coleenquadros/configuration/README.md

 Notes:
 * Manual changes to AWS resources will be overridden by App-Interface in each run.
-* To be able to use this feature, the `managedResourceTypes` section must exist and include `Secret`.
+* To be able to use this feature, the `managedTerrraformResources` field must exist and equal to `true`.

 #### Manage RDS databases via App-Interface (`/openshift/namespace-1.yml`)

-RDS datanases can be entirely self-serviced via App-Interface.
+RDS instances can be entirely self-serviced via App-Interface.

 In order to add or update an RDS database, you need to add them to the `terraformResources` field.